-This easy pumpkin cheesecake is so rich and creamy, with the perfect amount of spice in both the filling AND the graham cracker crust.
+This easy gluten free pumpkin cheesecake is so rich and creamy, with the perfect amount of spice in both the filling AND the graham cracker crust.

 Okay, get ready because I think I may have just come up with the perfect Thanksgiving dessert.
-I mentioned in my chocolate chip pumpkin bread post that I’ve never been a fan of pumpkin pie… at least not the ones you get at the store.
-I just always feel like there’s way too much pumpkin (although maybe that’s the point? ha) and the spices are too overwhelming.
-Enter: my easy pumpkin cheesecake.
+I mentioned in my chocolate chip pumpkin bread post that I've never been a fan of store-bought pumpkin pie (although homemade pumpkin pie with condensed milk is another story).
+If you're looking to switch it up from pie, though, here's my easy pumpkin cheesecake.

 We're actually baking this pumpkin cheesecake, and while baked cheesecakes typically require eggs for structure, we can get away with going eggless here thanks to all of that pumpkin (which technically can be used as an egg substitute, depending on the recipe).